kevteg/docker-guide/README.md

 ## Docker compose
 Docker compose is a tool to run multi-container Docker applications.
+ > **Δ Important**

+>     •It is necessary to change the docker-compose.yml file.
+Change the working directory to yours

 ### Pull down the postgres image through docker-compose:!
 ```sh